totallynotbrent/nuFor/docs/numerics/flux-hll.md

----
-title: HLL flux
-description: The Harten-Lax-van Leer numerical flux for the 1D Euler equations, with Davis wave-speed estimates.
-tags: [numerics]
----
 # HLL numerical flux

 The baseline approximate Riemann solver for the 1D Euler milestone is the Harten-Lax-van Leer (HLL) flux: two waves with a single intermediate state, chosen conservatively so the numerical method stays conservative by construction.
-See the [[research/flux-hll|research note]] for the HLL-vs-HLLC decision and sources.
+See the  for the HLL-vs-HLLC decision and sources.

 ## Two-wave model